Fibre To The Home (FTTH)

 A couple of days before the installation day a Fibre Heroes engineer called to check where the overhead line was to go; he hung a reel of cable from one of the steps near the top of the pole and checked there was an optical signal.

-On the day of the installation a subcontractor from CASE (or CASS) arrived at 8:30am to hang the overhead cable and install the Optical Network Termination (OTN) unit on an internal wall.
+On the day of the installation a subcontractor from CASS arrived at 8:30am to hang the overhead cable, install the external EJB and fit the Optical Network Termination (ONT) unit on an internal wall.

-Putting up the overhead cable was not without difficulty due to the cable getting snagged in trees.
-However the problem was solved with the use of oversize yellow 'drain' rods carried in the van.
+In our case, putting up the overhead cable was not without difficulty due to the cable getting snagged in trees.
+However the problem was solved with the help of oversize yellow 'drain' rods carried in the van.

 The Optical Network Termination unit

-The internal fibre came as a 20 metre kit which limits how far the OTN can be from the External Junction Box.
+The internal fibre came as a 20 metre kit which limits how far the ONT can be from the External Junction Box.

 The External Junction Box